Water Quality Improvement Projects

 Continuous Deflective Separation (CDS) units

 CDS units are specially designed concrete sumps that trap pollutants in underground vaults for later removal.
 The units are tied into the existing storm drain system.
 A weir diverts low and moderate flows through the unit, which separates out sediment, trash and some oil and grease.
 The filtered storm water is then discharged back into the storm drain system or to a bioswale via gravity flow.
 The CDS unit is designed to divert and filter the first flush of storms, which typically contain the highest concentration of contaminants.
 The units are periodically cleaned out to remove the trapped pollutants.
-Project Clean Water has constructed four CDS units located in Isla Vista.
+Project Clean Water has constructed four CDS units located in Isla Vista, as well as three CDS units located in the Eastern Goleta Valley.

 The photo to the left shows trash and debris trapped by one of Project Clean Water's CDS units in Isla Vista near the UCSB campus.